tapfortap/Documentation/Unity.md

 - Support iOS target platform 4.3 and up

 ##  Integration
+If you don't have the plugin yet then [download the Unity plugin here](https://github.com/tapfortap/Unity/raw/master/TapForTap-Unity.unitypackage).

 Installing the Tap for Tap Unity Plugin is easy.
 This isn't a Unity tutorial so we assume that you have a Unity project already set up and working.
 The first thing you need to do is import the TapForTap.unitypackage into your app